maxuetao/maxuetao.github.io/_pages/includes/honers.md

 # 🎖 Honors and Awards
+- *2025.12* 🔥[Graduate Academic Innovation scholarship]()🔥 by the School of Artificial Intelligence, Beijing Normal University.
-- *2025.10* 🔥[National Scholarship]()🔥 by the School of Artificial Intelligence, Beijing Normal University.
+- *2025.10* 🔥[Graduate National Scholarship]()🔥 by the School of Artificial Intelligence, Beijing Normal University.
 - *2024.10* [Second-class academic scholarship]() by the School of Artificial Intelligence, Beijing Normal University.
 - *2023.06* [Second-class academic scholarship]() by the College of Data Science, Taiyuan University of Technology.
 - *2022.06* [First-class academic scholarship]() by the College of Data Science, Taiyuan University of Technology.